 U.S. Highway 19: Take US 19/23 north, and stay on 19E to Burnsville, continuing to Spruce Pine.
 In Spruce Pine, visit the North Carolina Museum of Minerals.
 This trip will give you a great view of the Black Mountains and Mount Mitchell.
 Linville Caverns is a short drive from Spruce Pine.

 Pisgah National Forest: Take the Blue Ridge Parkway south from Asheville, to Mount Pisgah at Milepost 408.
 There you will find picnic area, hiking trails and Pisgah Inn’s dining room.
-At the time of this post, dinner is reserved for hotel guests, but you can make reservations for lunch.
+Make sure to make a reservation.
 Then at Milepost 411 turn onto US 276, toward Waynesville.
 You’ll go through Pisgah National Forest, with views of Cold Mountain.
 Go through Wayneville, and back to Asheville.

 Mid-Fall Scenic Drives in the North Carolina Mountains